openvar/variantValidator/docs/installation/docker.md

 * Create a Docker network
 * Build and start the VVTA PostgreSQL database
 * Build and start the Validator MySQL database
-* Build and start SeqRepo
+* Build and extract SeqRepo
 * Wait for the databases to initialise

 ## Build the VariantValidator image